zpainter/iassist/content/about/regional-report-2000-2001-united-states.md

 Web site, for providing online data documentation and analysis capabilities.
 The ICPSR Web site also shared the AAPOR award.
-In September 2000 the American Political Science Association (APSA) presented SDA with their 2000 \"Best Instructional Software Award\" at their annual meeting in Washington D.C.
+In September 2000 the American Political Science Association (APSA) presented SDA with their 2000 "Best Instructional Software Award" at their annual meeting in Washington D.C.
 The SDA Web site is at:
 <http://sda.berkeley.edu>.